SamStudio8/reticulatus/README.md

 cp Snakefile-base Snakefile
 ```

 You will almost certaintly want the `Snakefile-base` rule set for the time being.
-Run `Snakefile-zymo`to replicate our [mock community benchmarking pipeline](https://github.com/LomanLab/mockcommunity).
+Run `Snakefile-ref` with an appropriate `ref.cfg` to replicate our [mock community benchmarking pipeline](https://github.com/LomanLab/mockcommunity).

 **Note** It is important that you ensure `snakemake-minimal` package is installed automatically using the environment specified above.
 Not only is this easier, but makes sure that the version installed is suitable for the overriden `shell.py` that ships with `reticulatus`.